-True to form, the UK’s tabloid press and other media were only too happy to watch BG trip up and to record in excruciating detail the public dismemberment of a corporate carcass on social media.
+True to form, the UK’s tabloid press and other media were only too happy to record in excruciating detail the live public dismemberment of BG’s corporate carcass on social media.

 Much has already been said about how BG could better have handled the conversation, notably that it should have been better prepared to respond to the wide range of questions and allegations thrown its way.